gaurishhs/ButtonTickets/README.md

 # ButtonTickets
 A Discord Tickets Bot With Buttons Just Like Ticket Tool!

+> Update: Due to huge support on this repository i have decided to re-write this, For progress check the dev branch.

 # Features
 - Setup [ Reaction Tickets ]
 - Open